-UDP Support -- The DNS infrastructure to which these tests apply comprises the complete set of servers and network infrastructure to be used by the chosen providers to deliver DNS service for the new gTLD to the Internet.
-The documentation provided by the applicant must include the results from a system performance test indicating
+System performance requirements -- The DNS infrastructure to which these tests apply comprises the complete set of servers and network infrastructure to be used by the chosen providers to deliver DNS service for the new gTLD to the Internet.
+The documentation provided by the applicant must include the results from a system performance test indicating network and server capacity available and an estimate of expected capacity to ensure stable service as well as to adequately address Distributed Denial of Service (DDoS) attacks.